Summary

 fleetInstallationTokens: [FleetInstallationToken]!

-There are no given datatypes for this query field.
-For the results, you can request the token itself, any commands required to install, and other related data.
-See the table in the Return Datatype section further down this page for more details.
+There is no input for this query field.
+For the results, you can get the token itself, any commands required to install, and other related data.
+See the table in the Returned Values section farther down this page for more details.

 Example